mtjhax/clearinghouse-adapter/README.md

 #### Writing your own import processor

-If the basic functionality described above doesn't work for your system you can roll your own import processor.
+If the basic functionality provided by the included import processor doesn't work for your system you can roll your own import processor.
 Like the export processors, import processors can do anything that Ruby can do.
 Some examples of what a custom ImportProcessor might do would be to massage data from the local transportation system into a format that is better suited for the clearinghouse API, or to pick up data directly from a database as opposed to reading from a file.

 To start writing your own, simply create a new file in the processors directory with a `.rb` extension.
 Your class must be named